Geoffrey Bindman: Honours

 Bindman received honorary law doctorates (LLD) from De Montfort University in 2000, and the Kingston University in 2006.
 He was given the Liberty Award for Lifetime Human Rights Achievement in 1999, and the Centenary Award for Human Rights by The Law Society Gazette in 2003.

 Personal life

-Bindman is a patron of Humanists UK (formerly the British Humanist Association).
-He lists his recreations as "walking, music, book collecting".
+Bindman was a patron of Humanists UK (formerly the British Humanist Association).
+He listed his recreations as "walking, music, book collecting".

-In 1961, he married research scientist Lynn Janice Winton.
-She was formerly a reader in Physiology at University College London.
+In 1961, he married academic scientist Lynn Janice Winton.
+She later became a reader (associate professor) in Physiology at University College London.

+Bindman died 4 November 2025, at the age of 92.
+His death was announced by his practice.
+Condolences were expressed by Jeremy Corbyn.